cronvel/spellcast/doc/events.md

 * chat (text): the text sent by a player/role as a chat message.
 If the role can chat, it will be sent to all player in a message event.

+* action (data):   ...........................
+	* action `string` the action ID
+	* subject `string` the Entity ID performing the action, if the role controle multiple Entity
+	* object `string` the Item ID used for the action, if relevant
+	* target `string` an Entity ID target of the action

 * selectRole (index): in response of a `roleList` event, it contains the index of the role the current client want to be assigned to, if `index` is `null`, the client is unassigned to any role